 add tags and printable QR labels for convenient search

-describe things in detail, including with serial numbers and purchase dates
+describe belongings in detail, including with serial numbers and purchase dates

 Tenants can later use the inventory information from your platform as proof of ownership and even to avoid losing things they may loan to friends or acquaintances.

 When tenants successfully qualify for a rental, they should also plan for moving expenses.
-These expenses in the US may vary from $1,170 to $5,630 depending on the distance.
+In the US, these expenses may vary from $2,300 to $4,300 depending on the distance.
 Quite a pretty penny, isn’t it?
 Zumper and Zillow don’t provide a solution to find a mover, but you could do that.
-To help tenants find a mover, think of teaming up with moving platforms such as Unpakt and Ghostruck or partnering with a company that will offer moving services to users of your app.
+To help tenants find movers, think of teaming up with moving platforms such as Unpakt and Ghostruck or partnering with an agency that will offer moving services to users of your app.

 Renters have to pay the rent regularly, right?
 Let them pay directly on your platform by integrating a popular payment gateway like Braintree or Stripe.
-You can find out how to implement payments in your app in one of our previous blog posts.
+You can find out how to implement payments in our blog post on mobile app payment gateway integrations.

 application fees paid by tenants